lammps/lammps/doc/src/fix_electrode.rst

 zero, either option is incompatible with the *qtotal* keyword (even if *qtotal* is set to zero).

-.. versionadded:: 17Apr2024
+.. versionchanged:: TBD

-The keyword *eta* takes the name of a custom double vector defined via fix property/atom.
-The values will be used instead of the standard eta value.
+The keyword *eta* specifies the reciprocal width of electrode charge smearing in units of inverse length.
+The argument takes a single value or the name of a custom double vector defined via fix property/atom.
 The property/atom fix must be for vector of double values and use the *ghost on* option.

-.. versionadded:: TODO
+.. versionadded:: TBD

 The keyword *pair* must be followed by the name of a pair style which implements ELECTRODE pair methods (see :doc:`pair_electrode <pair_electrode>`).